teelicht/resume_astro/src/pages/index.md

 #### Head of Software Quality | Jun 2017 - Oct 2019

 "I managed a team of quality engineers embedded within multiple product teams.
-My role involved defining the quality assurance and automation strategy across a diverse software stack, which required applying various frameworks (e.g., Cypress, Appium, Cucumber).
+My role involved defining the quality assurance and automation strategy across a diverse software stack, which required applying various frameworks (e.g., Cypress, Appium, Cucumber, Browserstack).

 To centralise test management and improve technical quality, I introduced XRay for Jira as the primary reporting suite and SonarQube to monitor code quality and test coverage.